-#1: Be able type in Greek unicode.

-#2: Be able to translate passages of easy-to-moderate difficulty from the Greek New Testament.

-#3: Be able to sight read passages of easy difficulty from the Greek New Testament silently and aloud.

-#4: Have memorized vocabulary of words occurring 50 or more times in the Greek New Testament.

-#5: Recognize and be able to parse different verbal and nominal forms of Greek words and thus understand the functions of the different Greek moods, voices, tenses, and cases.
+- 1. Demonstrate the skill to accurately type in Greek unicode - 2.
+Translate accurately passages of easy-to-moderate difficulty from the Greek New Testament. - 3.
+Demonstrate the skill to sight translate passages of easy difficulty from the Greek New Testament silently and aloud, with accuracy. - 4.
+Develop a working vocabulary of words occurring 50 or more times in the Greek New Testament. - 5.
+Parse different verbal and nominal forms of Greek words and thus understand the functions of the different Greek moods, voices, tenses, and cases.